 This low carb bread recipe combines golden flax meal with psyllium powder to achieve a look similar to that of whole wheat bread.
-I have added some tips to help ensure the recipe is a success.
-It is a recipe that must be followed exactly and it does take some practice to get it right.
+I’ve added some tips to help ensure the recipe is a success.
+It is a bread recipe that must be followed exactly, and it does take some practice to get it right.

-Tips for making The Best Low Carb Keto Psyllium-Flax Bread
+Tips for making The Best Low Carb Bread with Psyllium and Flax

 - Only use an 8×4 inch metal pan. (about $5 from the grocery store)

 - Regrind the NOW brand psyllium powder (NOT HUSKS) in a coffee grinder for at least 10 seconds each batch, then put it in an air tight container for future use.

 - I only recommend NOW brand psyllium husk powder or Jay Robb.
 Because these brands tend not to turn purple when baked.
 (NOTE: Since originally writing this, some have reported that the Now brand psyllium has turned purple.
 It does not affect flavor).